A brief history of formation of Nagaland State and its districts.

 - Peren district was carved from Kohima district.

-- Noklak district was created on 22 December 2017, previously having been a sub-district of Tuensang district.
+- Noklak was previously a sub-division under Tuensang district.